hsztan/Paymintz/README.md

 # Budget App

-> The Budget App is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> A Mobile Web App made with Rails that takes care of your expenses.
+You can have a record of your expenses by date, category, amount, and others.
+Has feature and system tests with RSpec and Capybara.
+Implements authentication with Devise and authorization with CanCanCan.
+Deployed to Heroku.
+Uses PostgreSQL and ActiveRecord.

 # Live Demo
 For a live demo of the project [click here](https://peaceful-stream-92923.herokuapp.com/).
 Please log in with the following pre-verified credentials: